 Essentially, I want you to have more time doing what you love, rather than fiddle and fuss with complex software.

-Although this review has affiliate-links, know you can trust my words.
+Though this review has referral-links – know you can trust my words.
 When I compare options, I pick the best solution – not the one that pays the highest commissions.
 My opinion is never for sale – evident when reading my reviews – I say what I feel:)

 I write these reviews for you – to help you find the simplest and most effective tools for your website – to help you spread your wings online.
 You can show your appreciation and help support my future work by purchasing via those links.
 Thank you – much love and appreciation!